 Are They Friable or Non Friable?

 It’s one of the most frequently asked questions following asbestos surveys, but also prior to a decision on whether to carry out asbestos removals.

 From the 1960s to the late 1970s / early 80s – peak years of asbestos production in the UK – many insulating products, including thousands of building materials were made with asbestos fibres, including bonded, fire retardant tiles.

-Friable or non-friable, prior to an asbestos removals
+Friable or Non-Friable Prior to an Asbestos Removals

 Products using asbestos fibre were produced in two types: